fostroll/mordl/doc/README_SUPPLEMENTS.md

 **Note** that this method allows you to eliminate the whole feature, not a spesific rare label.
-For example, it will remove the whole `FEATS:Case` feature, if it is unfrequent in the corpus, **not** only unfrequent ergative `Erg` case leaving all the other cases as is.
+For example, it will remove the whole `FEATS:Case` feature, if it is unfrequent in the corpus, **not** only unfrequent ergative 'Erg' case leaving all the other cases as is.
 ```python
 tagger.remove_rare_feats(abs_thresh=None, rel_thresh=None,
                          full_rel_thresh=None)